-- For any illness, students should stay home if they are sick or contagious, not only to stop the spread, but also to promote their personal wellness. - The university will provide COVID testing by appointment through University Health Services. - UHS maintains up-to-date resources on COVID, which can be found here: - o COVID-19 Information and Resources - o COVID-19 Exposure Action Chart - You may choose whether to wear a mask in class.
+- For any illness, students should stay home if they are sick or contagious, not only to stop the spread, but also to promote their personal wellness. - The university will provide COVID testing by appointment through University Health Services. - UHS maintains up-to-date resources on COVID, which can be found here: - o COVID-19 Information and Resources - o COVID-19 Exposure Action Chart - o Guidance on Ending Self-Isolation - You may choose whether to wear a mask in class.
 There are many valid rationales about masking at this point in the pandemic.
 Among them, it's wise to consider the Travis County Community Risk Level. - For guidance on COVID-related issues, contact BCCAL at 512-232-5050.

-Course Schedule: https://registrar.utexas.edu/calendars/23-24
+Course Schedule: https://registrar.utexas.edu/calendars/24-25

-Week 1: 8/22 (Please note: each week's readings must be completed before class for discussion during class.)
+Week 1: 8/27 (Please note: each week's readings must be completed before class for discussion during class.)